mp3 Demo - Johann Sebastian Bach - Prael BWV 995 A

 Just like harpsichords and spinets, the instrument is not touch-sensitive.
 However, not any given note will sound exactly the same due to resonances of body and strings.
 In order to pay tribute to the instruments' variation, every note was captured with 8 different samples.
 The key release sounds are also of major importance for the overall experience.
 Therefore, we recorded 4 release samples of each note.

 The instrument is now available for your sampler, presented in its original Valotti tuning at 412 Hz (presets at 440 Hz are included).
-Furthermore, the library contains an essay by Andreas Beurmann in German and English, explaining both the historical and musical background of the instrument.
+Furthermore, the library contains an essay by Dr. Andreas Beurmann, explaining the background of the instrument.

 The sample library contains nearly 4,000 single recordings.